meraj191-35-2735/e-shop/readme.txt

 Password: admin

 //To visite the user profile & check previous order list you need only username
-Username: meraj.swe      // (Right now one user is available, you can add more user  at the time of confirm your order)
+Username: merajswe      // (Right now one user is available, you can add more user  at the time of confirm your order)